arpit91jaiswal/AttackSimulator/AttackSimulator/README.md

 You need to have JRE 1.7, Tomcat 7.x and MySQL 5.6.

 ## Installing the AttackSimulator
-To deploy AttackSimulator, create the database schema and delpoy the war file on Tomcat.
+To deploy AttackSimulator,

+1. Create the database schema and delpoy the war file on Tomcat.

 2. Update database details in config.groovy file and then compile your project.

 3. Update database details in following file located in below paths:

- /WEB-INF/classes/com/attacksimulator/jdbc.properties
+ *  /WEB-INF/classes/com/attacksimulator/jdbc.properties
-/WEB-INF/classes/jdbc.properties
+ *   /WEB-INF/classes/jdbc.properties

 username=xxx
 password=xxx